Twayfrancis/taskify_v1/README.md

 6. You can edit or delete tasks by clicking on the respective buttons next to each task.
 7. To mark a task as completed, click on the checkbox icon.
 8. Use the filters at the top to sort tasks by status and due date.

+## Contributing
+If you'd like to contribute to Taskify, please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and test thoroughly.
+4. Commit your changes with descriptive commit messages.
+5. Push your branch to your forked repository.
+6. Submit a pull request with a detailed explanation of your changes.